INRIA/scikit-learn-mooc/slides/learning_validation_curves.md

 However, in the specific case of our example, the data-generating process in a degree-9 polynomial.
-As a result, more complex models will not improve the prediction: the present model has already captured all the non-random link between X and y.
+As a result, more complex models will not improve the prediction: the present model has already captured all the non-random link between *X* and *y*.

-The corresponding prediction is imperfect.
-Yet, we cannot do better: the prediction is limited by the intrinsic randomness of the link between X and y.
+The corresponding prediction is imperfect, yet, we cannot do better: the prediction is limited by the intrinsic randomness of the link between X and y.